TuckerRasbury/00_MaternalMortalityandAbortionRelatedStatistics/README.md

 ### 01. What does the research say about abortion access and if it does or does not matter?
+The University of Colorado Boulder in no uncertain terms states that "banning abortion nationwide would lead to a 21% increase in the number of pregnancy-related deaths overall and a 33% increase among Black women" [[citation]](https://www.colorado.edu/today/2021/09/08/study-banning-abortion-would-boost-maternal-mortality-double-digits).

 ### 02. Collected Data and Feedback